15 June - Today in History - Important historical events happened on this day in India and World History

 1776 | Human blood transfusion was performed for the first time by Dr. Yeo Baptis Denis. |

-1785 | Jean-François Pilâtre de Rozier, co-pilot of the first-ever manned flight (1783), and his companion, Pierre Romain, become the first-ever casualties of an air crash when their hot air balloon explodes during their attempt to cross the English Channel. |
+1785 | Jean-French Piltre de Rosier, Cum-Pilot of First-Human Flight (1783), and their companions, Pierre Romain, crash before an air accident when their explosion occurs during an attempt to cross the hot air balloon Goes English Channel. |

 1785 | Two Franciscan civilians died of flying in a balloon in the world's first air crash. |